jindongwang/transferlearning/code/deep/adarnn/README.md

 This project implements our paper [AdaRNN: Adaptive Learning and Forecasting for Time Series](https://arxiv.org/abs/2108.04443).
 Please refer to our paper [1] for the method and technical details.

+**NOTE: All codes will be released within a month since the first author is currently busy with another project.
+Thanks for your patience.**

 ## Request
 - cuda 10.1
 - Python 3.7.7